 but even bigger changes most likely lie in the near future.

-a 300 megawatt hydropower station (known as Los Condores) will be coming online in the region,
+In just a few years' time a 300 megawatt hydropower station (known as Los Condores) will be coming

 The Alto Maule Plateau

 Earlier this year, the CChC announced that it would be working with a budget of

 $660 million USD for the next round of infrastructure projects in the Maule Region and mentioned an

 above ground commuter train system connecting Talca and San Clemente and the construction of a

 new main square where the Pehuenche International Highway crosses the Ruta 5.

 While start and finish dates still haven't been confirmed for these projects, it's clear that it won't be long